Trooper Douglas M. 'Doug' Bailey

 **** While on the hill at Gela we had an after battle critique where anybody could speak out his ideas on the jump, weapons, etc… One guy got up and suggested that since we had such a bad dispersal, that they let the Paratroopers fly the plans, and make the Air Force jump.

 July 16th.
 Had mountain rations for breakfast, pretty good, busted part of my rifle, got another part and fixed it.
 Went swimming in the ocean today had lots of fun, lots of landing craft wrecked on beach.
 Sweated like heck going over and back.
 Eating Five & One rations, better then C- or K-rations.
-Lots of ships in harbour unloading men and equipment.
+Lots of ships in harbor unloading men and equipment.

 July 17th.
 Cleaned 75 Howitzer, still waiting to move out.
 They said we would leave tonight, we moved out by truck towards the front.
 Passed lots of wrecked Pill Boxes and trucks, bridges were blown up so we went around them. using some captured trucks to move up.
 A.J.
 Pierce driving a big charcoal burning truck.
 Camped for the night near Littica.
 All the towns we went through are pretty old and dirty.
-Travelled about 60 miles today, lot of troops going forward.
+Traveled about 60 miles today, lot of troops going forward.

 July 19th.
 Cleaned Bazooka and rifle, moved again toward the front more bridges blown out, moved at night, now in orchard, dug slit trench.